ml4a/ml4a-ofx/apps/DoodleClassifier/README.md

 A tutorial video can be found [here](https://vimeo.com/196944929/).

-To change the OSC host, port, and address, edit the `osc_settings.xml` file in the data folder.
-By default, it is set to localhost, port 5000, address "/classification".
+The settings file `settings_doodleclassifier.xml` contains settings which you may wish to modify.
+You may edit or add to the defined classes inside the `<classes>` tag.
+The settings file also contains the OSC info.
+By default, OSC is set to send to localhost, through port 5000, to address "/classification".